morarupasukaru/devdocs/frontend/MicroFrontends.md

-# Micro frontends
+# Micro-frontends

-*Micro frontends* is a [microservice](https://en.wikipedia.org/wiki/Microservices) approach to front-end web development.
+*Micro-frontends* is a [microservice](https://en.wikipedia.org/wiki/Microservices) approach to front-end web development.

 * Concepts
   * single page applications are typically frontend monolith above backend micro-services
   * micro frontend web applications are composed of independent features/UI parts that can be develop by different teams in different technologies
-  * teams develop features/micro frontends end-to-end, from database to user interface
+  * teams develop features/micro-frontends end-to-end, from database to user interface
-* Goals of micro frontends
+* Goals of micro-frontends
   * *independent of technology*: each team could choose a stack without having dependencies to other teams
   * *isolate team code*: don't share code between team
   * *avoid naming collisions*: define naming conventions (prefix pro team) where isolation is not possible